BlueCross BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for treatment of epithelial ovarian cancer, fallopian tube cancer, primary peritoneal cancer, and malignant sex cord stromal tumors.

-Authorization of 12 months may be granted for treatment of persistent, recurrent, or metastatic cervical or vaginal cancer.
+Authorization of 12 months may be granted for treatment of persistent, recurrent, or metastatic cervical cancer.

-Authorization of 12 months may be granted for treatment of metastatic breast cancer.
+Authorization of 12 months may be granted for treatment of recurrent or metastatic vaginal cancer.

 Authorization of 12 months may be granted for treatment of relapsed or stage IV renal cell carcinoma.